CodeVA-Curriculum/rath-python/src/routes/modules/module-2.md

 * **Boolean:** Boolean variables only have two possible values, either `True` or `False`.
 Booleans are useful for variables that can only have two possibilities, such as something that is only “on” or “off.” *Examples: `True`, `False`*

 <Callout title="Try It Out!">
 Imagine a computer program that collects and stores information about a person.
-What data types fit with the following kinds of information?
+For each item in the list, assign it one of the three data types described above--**string**, **integer** or **boolean**.

 * Name
 * Age